jpasqua/ASL/Readme.md

        sudo /etc/asterisk/scripts/pushover_notify.sh DISCONNECTED 65237 60216
    ```
    The node numbers aren't important for this test.
 They are just examples.
 2. Try it live.
-After restarting asterisk, connect to a node, then disconnect
+After restarting asterisk, connect to a node, then disconnect.
    You should get two Pushover notifications - one for each action.